 I know what today is…it’s Josiah Day.
-But this morning I have traded in my party hat, noise maker, and baby back ribs in order to sit next to my Mamma’s hospital bedside so that I can stroke her hand, remind her of all the good times we have had together, and tell her how much I love her.
+But, this morning I have traded in my party hat, noise maker, and baby back ribs in order to sit next to my Grandma’s hospital bedside so that I can stroke her hand, remind her of all the good times we have had together, and tell her how much I love her.

 She barely stands 5 feet tall and only weighs 100 lbs soaking wet.
 She is 94 years old but is spunky, full of life, stubborn as mule, and will argue with you for hours on why men should never wear their hats in buildings and girls should keep their shorts to the knee caps.
 She hates the countryside and doesn’t like to eat breakfast or BBQ sandwiches but will tear up the Chinese Buffet and drool over an ice cream cake from Dairy Queen.